Cherry Cheesecake Brownies

 Top Tips

-- Go slowly when spreading the cheesecake batter over the brownies to avoid mixing them together.
+- The hardest part is spreading the cream cheese mixture over the brownie mixture.
+Go slowly when spreading the cheesecake mixture over the brownies to avoid mixing them together.

 - Use the tip of a butter knife to swirl the top two layers of cheesecake and cherry pie filling.

-- Baking the cheesecake at a lower temperature (325 degrees) avoids cracks in the surface.
+- Baking the cheesecake at a lower temperature avoids cracks in the surface.

 Freezing & Storage

-If you're lucky enough to have leftovers, be sure to wrap them tightly and store in the refrigerator for up to 5 days.
+This cherry cheesecake brownies recipe must be refrigerated since it contains a cream cheese layer.
+If you're lucky enough to have leftovers, be sure to wrap them tightly and store brownies in the refrigerator for up to 5 days.

 Cherry Cheesecake Bars can be frozen after baking for up to 3 months.
 Simply wrap them tightly and store in an airtight container.
-To serve, thaw in the refrigerator overnight or on a kitchen counter.
+To serve, thaw in the refrigerator overnight or on a kitchen counter at room temperature.

-I've served these gourmet brownies at many holiday events like July 4th, Valentine's Day and Christmas.
-Their red and white hue makes them a versatile dessert for entertaining!
+This is one of the most delicious desserts you'll ever make.
+Serve these gourmet brownies at holiday events like July 4th, Valentine's Day and Christmas.
+The red and white hue makes them a versatile dessert for entertaining!

 Try these other recipes at your next event...